OrigamiAyc/Operating-System/lab_1/Lab 01 summary.md

 #### While unmounting a file system

 The old files might remain there, so make sure you've deleted them before you redo this experiment.

+## While committing

+Remember that on MacOS, there's NO embedded FTP file installed, so use a Ubuntu (not xUbuntu) to commit your homework